 At Brella, we have many attendees that have used our platform on multiple occasions, but every event is different.
 Hence, every person should have enough time in advance to interact and move around without the pressure of an event schedule ⏰ and, most importantly, to books their meetings in advance.

-Allowing the participants to familiarize themselves with the app and visit in their own terms the differents tabs, especially the peoples' page where all their relevant matches are, is highly recommended.
-If, instead, the access is granted just on the actual day of the event, it can make them miss out on information on how the platform works and possible prospects/interests.
+It is highly recommended to allow the participants to familiarize themselves with the app and visit in their terms the differents tabs, especially the peoples' page where all their relevant matches are.
+If instead, the access is granted just on the actual day of the event, it can make them miss out on information on how the platform works and possible prospects/interests.

 We have a recommended launch time for your event.
 Check for more info here.